COVID-19 Announcement - SP Service Providers

 Dear SP Service Providers working in SP,

-At the national level, the Multi-Ministry Taskforce has announced that we move to Phase Two of post Circuit Breaker on 19 June 2020.
+At the national level, the Multi-Ministry Taskforce has announced that we move to Phase Three of post Circuit on 28 Dec 2020.
+We would like to share with you some updates on COVID-19 measures that have been put in place.

 Please take careful note of these measures for